 Low unit values mean the perfect time to buy

-HOUSE PRICES in Airlie Beach and surrounds have risen slightly with expected increases coming, while units are at “amazingly” low values for those looking to buy.
+HOUSE prices in Airlie Beach and surrounds have risen slightly with further increases expected while units are at “amazingly” low values for those looking to buy.

-Principal of Taylors Property Specialists Rob Taylor says there has been a 1.2 per cent increase in house prices in the 4802 postcode in 2019.
+Taylors Property Specialists principal Rob Taylor said there has been a 1.2 per cent increase in house prices in the 4802 postcode in 2019.

 The 4802 postcode covers Airlie Beach, Cannonvale, Woodwark, Flametree, Jubilee Pocket and some Whitsunday islands.

-This comes as a report released by CoreLogic recorded that the Mackay-Isaac-Whitsunday region was the top performer for price growth in detached housing for 25 of Australia’s largest residential real estate markets in regional areas.
+The increase comes as a report released by CoreLogic confirmed the Mackay-Isaac-Whitsunday region was the top performer for price growth in detached housing for 25 of Australia’s largest residential real estate markets in regional areas.

-The report also identified a 5.9 per cent increase in detached housing prices over the twelve months to October.
+The report also identified a 5.9 per cent increase in detached housing prices over the 12 months to October.

 While the region’s growth is not as strong as the combined Mackay-Isaac-Whitsunday figures, Mr Taylor predicts prices of detached houses will continue to increase in the new year.